DMASCoreDeclan/tic-tac-toe-js/README.md

 ### Frameworks - Libraries - Programs Used
 - [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
-- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [MyGitHub](https://github.com/DMASCoreDeclan/tic-tac-toe-js) - Used for version control and hosting of this project.